-NGT-FuN: NGT chassis research infrastructure
+NGT-FuN: NGT bogie research infrastructure

 The "Next Generation Train" (NGT) is a leading concept for transportation research at the German Aerospace Center (DLR).
 This double-decker high-speed train in lightweight construction forms the framework for the development of concepts, methods and technologies for the rail transport of the future.
-Chassis technology plays a key role here.
+Bogie technology plays a key role here.

 In virtual design, simulation and M 1:5 experiments, the concept of a new type of structurally optimized single-wheel undercarriage with mechatronic track guidance and direct drive close to the wheels has proven to be a promising approach.